Node Embedding over Temporal Graphs: Experimental Results

 \section{Experimental Results}

-The principal part of our evaluation includes a detailed comparison of \tntv with all baselines described in the previous section for the temporal link prediction and multi-label node classification tasks.
+The principal part of our evaluation includes a detailed comparison of \tntv with all baselines described in the previous section for the link prediction and node classification tasks.
 We then further examine the performance for the link prediction task over four types of random graphs, with different degree distributions.
-Following, we inspect the effect of our alignment step on performance of both the link prediction and node classification tasks.
-We then examine the sensitivity of \tntv to different hyper-parameters and analyze the effect of the number of time steps $T$ on its performance.
-We conclude with an analysis of the time and space complexity of \tntv.
+We conclude with an analysis of the effect of our alignment step on performance of both tasks.
+Throughout this section, boldfaced results indicate a statistically significant difference.